mrkkrp/markkarpov.com/post/watercolor-equipment.md

 In my case, because I love doing [photography][photography], I already had a very good tripod.
-So, the easiest solution for me was to buy a compatible quick release and glue it to a piece of think carton or MDF with epoxy glue:
+So, the easiest solution for me was to buy a compatible quick release and glue it to a piece of thick carton or MDF with epoxy glue:

 ![Quick release glued with epoxy glue](/static/img/watercolor-equipment/drawing-board-quick-release.jpg)